Bricenode/Bricenode/README.md

 👀 I'm interested in working on more Node.js projects. with collaborators

-📫 You can reach me on Discord at "El-brizy#5482833"
+📫 You can reach me on Discord at ".elbrizy"